Greece declares state of emergency over flood of dead fish – DW – 08/31/2024

 Greece declares state of emergency over flood of dead fishAugust 31, 2024

-Greece's central port city of Volos declared a month-ong state of emergency Saturday after thousands of freshwater fish died, the country's main news agency reported.
+Greece declared a monthlong state of emergency in its central port city of Volos on Saturday after thousands of freshwater fish died, the country's main news agency reported.

 Authorities have promised extra cash and other support to deal with the mass die-off, in what is the area's second environmental disaster in a year.